Iznoanygod/Iznoanygod.github.io/index.md

 ## About Me
-* Graduate student at Rutgers University New Brunswick
+* Computer Engineering PhD student at Rutgers University New Brunswick
-* Major in Electrical & Computer Engineering, Computer Science
-* Minor in Mathematics
 * Learn more about me by downloading my [resume](https://github.com/Iznoanygod/Iznoanygod/raw/master/andrewpark.pdf)

 Hobbies and Interests